-Global Equities showed losses over September ,2020.
-The FTSE ALL World Index registered a fall of over 5% over the month and is now down a little since the year end, in dollar terms, though up in sterling terms.
-The UK broad and narrow market indices, both fell by about 1.5%, now underperforming the sterling adjusted world index by over around 23.0% since the beginning of the year.
-Japan and Europe were the major outperformers while Asia excl Japan lagged the monthly average.
-The VIX, now at a value of 27.2, remains below 30, suggesting increasing risk tolerance, but still far from a “comfortable” level.
+Global Equities showed a gain, in aggregate over October ,2020.
+The FTSE ALL World Index registered a gain of over 0.3% over the month and is now up a little since the year end, in dollar terms.
+The UK broad and narrow market indices, both fell by over 4% during October, now underperforming the sterling adjusted world index by nearly 28% since the beginning of the year.
+China and other Asian/emerging markets were the month’s major outperformers while Europe excl UK and the UK, fell sharply in price terms.
+The VIX, now at a value of 38.6, has moved back into the higher risk area, last experienced in April.

-Gilt prices rose 2% over the month, the 10-year yield now at 23 basis points (0.23).
-Other ten-year yields also fell closing the month at US, 0.69%, Japan,0.01%, and Germany, -0.52% Good quality corporate bonds also rose though lower grade, including emerging market debt suffered price declines.
-See my recommendations in preference shares, corporate bonds, floating rate bonds, speculative high yield etc. A list of my top thirty income ideas from over 10 different asset classes is also available to subscribers.
+Gilt prices fell (Yields rose) about 1% over the month, the 10-year yield now at 26 basis points (0.26%).
+Other ten-year government yields also rose closing the month at US, 0.86%, Japan,0.04%, and Germany, -0.63% .However, lower quality credit rose in price terms, whether US junk, emerging markets or mid quality UK corporates.
+This somewhat unusual divergence, during a period of uncertainty, maybe suggests a search for yield but avoidance of government debt, a stance, within reason, with which I can concur, but great care is warranted in instrument selection.
+Check my recommendations in preference shares (note recent FCA/Aviva “apology”), corporate bonds, floating rate bonds, speculative high yield etc. A list of my top thirty income ideas from over 10 different asset classes is also available to subscribers.

 Following the format of last month, I make the following observations.